 We’re about to ask you a question that might sound out there.
 However, we’re completely serious about this one.
 Do you believe in ghosts?
 If you said yes, then welcome to the club.
 If you said no, the chances are that you haven’t been to the Hobart Convict Penitentiary.
 People travel far and wide to learn about this building’s… fascinating history.

 But that’s not all.
-The Penitentiary is believed to be one of the most haunted venues in Australia.
+The Penitentiary is considered one of Australia’s most haunted venues.
 Countless visitors have shared stories about feeling unnerved – like they were being watched by someone, or something, that they couldn’t see.
-One trip to the Penitentiary will make anyone a believer… if they come back.
+One trip to the Penitentiary will make anyone a believer… if they return.

 The Disappearing Tarn

-Time and luck have to be on your side to find this next hidden gem.
-The Disappearing Tarn is exactly that – a breathtaking lake that only appears after heavy rain, then vanishes when the weather clears up.
+Time and luck must be on your side to find this next hidden gem.
+The Disappearing Tarn is precisely that – a breathtaking lake that only appears after heavy rain, then vanishes when the weather clears up.
 The Disappearing Tarn is so elusive – so difficult to find – that entire Facebook groups have formed to capture its beauty.
 It might sound like we’re talking about a unicorn or some other mythical creature, but the Tarn is just that hard to find.

 Mount Nelson Lookout

 Hobart’s scenery is something that you can’t hide.
-However, there are special, secluded places where the view is particularly spectacular.
+However, there are unique, secluded places where the view is spectacular.
 Mount Nelson Lookout is one of those locales.

 Records show that this place was founded in 1811, making it one of Hobart’s oldest landmarks.
 A signal tower was built back then – one that visitors can still explore to this day.
-This mountain is massive, so expect to find tons of hidden viewpoints in the area.
+This mountain is massive, so expect to find many hidden viewpoints in the area.

-If you search for pictures of Hobart online, you’ll probably see a particular set of images over and over again.
+If you search for pictures of Hobart online, you’ll probably see a particular set of images repeatedly.
 We’re talking about boats, buildings, rivers, and maybe even the mountains.
 You probably won’t see too many photos of waterfalls, though.

 Mr. Burger Food Truck